lhcb/starterkit-lessons/first-analysis-steps/asking-questions.md

----
-layout: page
-title: First Steps in LHCb
-subtitle: Asking good questions
+# Asking good questions

-minutes: 10
----
-> ## Learning Objectives {.objectives}
->
+{% objectives "Learning Objectives" %}
-> * How to ask a good question
+* How to ask a good question
-> * Where to ask questions
+* Where to ask questions
+{% endobjectives %}

 Eventually you will get stuck when trying to do something.
 This lesson is about how to get help with getting unstuck.